Structure preserving schemes for Fokker-Planck equations of irreversible processes: Monotonicity of the fully discrete schemes

 Therefore

 which means in order to let $b \leq 1.15s$ hold, we can employ a sufficient condition as follows

 To this end, we obtain a constraint on $h$, as follows

 As a summary, we have the following theorem: \begin{thm} Under the mesh and time step constraints \eqref{eq:1D4order_suff2}, \eqref{eq:1D4order_suff4}, \eqref{eq:1D4order_suff5} and $\frac{\Delta t}{h^2}\geq \frac{50}{D}$, the coefficient matrix for the unknown vector $\vec{g}^{\,n+1}$ in the fourth order finite difference scheme \eqref{1d-4th-scheme} satisfies the Lorenz's conditions, so it is a product of two M-matrices thus monotone.
-In particular, for a constant velocity field $u$, the matrix in fourth order finite difference scheme \eqref{1d-4th-scheme} is monotone under the following constraints: $\frac{\Delta t}{h^2}\geq \frac{50}{D}$ and, for odd $i$,
+In particular, in one dimension, for a discrete divergence free velocity field $u$ (which is constant), the matrix in fourth order finite difference scheme \eqref{1d-4th-scheme} is monotone under the following constraints: $\frac{\Delta t}{h^2}\geq \frac{50}{D}$ and, for odd $i$,

 \end{thm} \begin{rem} In practice, to realize the mesh size and time step satifying the constraints above, one can first choose a small enough mesh size $h$, then choose a large enough time step $\Delta t$.
 For instance, for a constant velocity case, for a small enough $h$, one can use $\Delta t\geq \frac{50}{D} h^2$.
 We emphasize that the sufficient conditions above are not sharp for monotonicity to hold, but with a fixed mesh size $h$ monotonicity will be lost in the fourth order scheme when $\Delta t\to 0$. \end{rem}